 We hope you have experienced as well that starting a DCV Windows server on AWS is a matter of 4-5 minutes.

-In case you want to perform the installation yourself instead of using an AMI you can follow our guide How to install NICE DCV on Windows.
+In case you want to perform the installation yourself instead of using an optimized AMI on EC2 you can follow our guide How to install NICE DCV on Windows.